terra-money/docs/docs/dev/spec-treasury.md

 Consider $w_t$ to be the current reward weight, and $b$ to be the [`SeigniorageBurdenTarget`](#seigniorageburdentarget) parameter.

-1. Calculate the sum of $S_m$ of seignorage rewards over the last month `WindowShort`.
+1. Calculate the sum of $S_m$ of seigniorage rewards over the last month `WindowShort`.

 2. Calculate the sum of $R_m$ of total mining rewards over the last month `WindowShort`.